Literary-Insights/blog/src/content/blog/To Be a Machine - Mark O'Connell.txt-1.md

 ---
-title: DEEP SUMMARY - To Be a Machine - Mark O'Connell
+title: To Be a Machine - Mark O'Connell
 slug: deep-summary-to-be-a-machine-mark-o-connell
 tags:
   - book-summary